 I hope you find this virtual open day helpful.
-Our Admissions Team is available now and throughout the summer to answer any questions parents may have.
+Our Admissions Team is available to answer any questions parents may have.
 Please do not hesitate to contact us if you have a query or are interested in applying.

 We are an Ofsted Outstanding boarding school with a strong boarding ethos where pupils achieve academically.
 You can find out more about our school in the links below:

-Please register for alerts about Open Days and virtual ‘Live’ Open Days:
+Please register for alerts about our Open Events: